BACE National Executive Board

 President and CEO

 Shannon is a military veteran spouse with over 25 years of experience as a business strategist for diverse groups in consulting, corporate and higher education communities.
-Stone-Winding founded a consulting firm fostering diversity, equity, and inclusion in higher education; serves as co-convenor for WonderWomen of Diversity; and a board member for Women Employed Adult Student Success & Advocacy Council.
-In 2019, she was appointed president and chief executive officer of Black Alliance of Colleges & Employers (BACE) and formerly served as regional chief of staff and national senior vice president of Collegiate Affairs for the National Association of African Americans in HR (NAAAHR).
+Stone-Winding founded a consulting firm fostering diversity, equity, and inclusion in higher education; serves as co-convenor for WonderWomen of Diversity; serves on the Center for Accounting Transformation Working Group, Leadership Team for the Chicagoland DEIA, and board member for Women Employed Advocacy Council.
+In 2019, she was appointed president and chief executive officer of Business Alliance of Colleges & Employers (BACE) and formerly served as regional chief of staff and national senior vice president of Collegiate Affairs for NAAAHR.

 Tyresa Jackson